Spinal muscular atrophy disease management

 In addition to the already approved (see 'Treatment guidelines' page in this section) onasemnogene abeparvovec and nusinersen, small molecules targeting SMN2 splicing are being developed to increase full length SMN protein.
 Of these risdiplam (Roche) and branaplam (Novartis) are at various stages of clinical development.

-Risdiplam (RO7034067) is a small molecule pyridazine derivative for SMA treatment developed collaboratively by PTC therapeutics, Genentech, Roche, and the SMA Foundation.87,88 It acts by modifying splicing of SMN2 transcript to increase full-length SMN protein.
-Risdiplam has a high specificity for SMN2 to an exonic splicing enhancer site within the SMN2 pre-mRNA and also stabilizes the interaction between SMN2 pre m-RNA and the spliceosome.89
+Risdiplam (RO7034067) is a small molecule pyridazine derivative and a survival of motor neuron 2 (SMN2)-directed RNA splicing modifier.127 It has been developed collaboratively by PTC therapeutics, Roche, and the SMA Foundation.87,88 It acts by modifying splicing of SMN2 transcript to increase full-length SMN protein.
+Risdiplam has a high specificity for SMN2 to an exonic splicing enhancer site within the SMN2 pre-mRNA and a splicing protein, U1snRNP, thereby stabilizing the interaction between SMN2 pre m-RNA and the spliceosome.89

 FIREFISH trial (NCT02913482)

 The primary aim of this open-label phase II/III trial was to assess safety, PK, PD and efficacy of risdiplam in Type I SMA (infantile-onset i.e., symptom onset between 28 days and 3 months of age).
 All participants were between 1–7 months of age and had two copies of the SMN2 gene.
 The study was divided into two parts, the first to establish the optimal dosing (exploratory) and the second to evaluate the efficacy of treatment at the optimal dose as assessed by motor milestones (confirmatory).127,130